Jed Madela: Career

 Often referred to as "The Voice" and "The Singer's Singer" by the media, Jed Madela is one of the best male singers the country has ever produced.
 Jed made waves during the 2005 World Championship of the Performing Arts (WCOPA) in Hollywood California when he single-handedly won all major industry awards, 6 gold medals for all 6 categories he joined, the Champion Vocalist World Star Trophy, and the most coveted and ultimate title "Grand Champion Performer of the World", the first Filipino to win the title.
 He bested over 3,000 contestants from 52 countries to win the grand prize.

 There were six categories whereby Jed won gold.
 For the pop category, he sang "I'm Your Angel".
 For the original song category, meaning a composition from the singer's home country, he did Martin Nievera's old hit, "Be My Lady".
 For Broadway ("Home"), pop duet (with Rizza Navales, they sang ("Last Night of the World"), gospel ("Take Me Out of the Dark"), and for the final song that made him as the grand champion, he sang Aerosmith's "I Don't Wanna Miss A Thing".
 He also brought home two Champion of the World plaques, one star trophy for the award Grand Champion of the World in the singing division and the trophy for the Grand Champion Performer of the World.

-Jed Madela is the first Filipino artist to be inducted into the Hall of Fame of the World Championships of Performing Arts (WCOPA), ranking him alongside renowned actress-singer Liza Minnelli.
+Madela is the first Filipino artist to be inducted into the Hall of Fame of the World Championships of Performing Arts (WCOPA), ranking him alongside renowned actress-singer Liza Minnelli.

 World Championships of Performing Arts (WCOPA) is a true International "Olympic" style event with over 55 licensed countries competing for both Junior and Senior Grand Champion of the World of Performing Arts.
 Singers, dancers, instrumentalist, actors, models and variety artist travel from around the World to participate in an opening ceremony, continue their education through boot camp training, network with Hollywood Industry professionals, be entertained at the Worldstars Village, as well as compete for the "Gold."

-Jed has released 9 albums to date.
-His debut album, "I’ll Be Around", includes the radio smash "Let Me Love You (From The Bottom of My Heart)".
+Madela has released 10 albums to date.
+His debut album, "I'll Be Around", includes the radio smash "Let Me Love You (From The Bottom of My Heart)".

 His second album, "Songs Rediscovered", was certified double platinum; while his third album "Only Human", went gold.
 He also released his first Christmas CD, "The Voice Of Christmas" in 2007, which also went gold.
 He released "Songs Rediscovered 2: The Ultimate OPM Playlist", the perfect follow-up to the Double Platinum-certified "Songs Rediscovered".
-The new CD is a distinguished collection of timeless OPM songs from the ’80s and ’90s, sung to perfection by a voice that is once heard, never forgotten.
+The new CD is a distinguished collection of timeless OPM songs from the '80s and '90s, sung to perfection by a voice that is once heard, never forgotten.
 "The Classics Album" and "Breathe Again" followed.
 His album under Star Records is called All Original, a 10 track album of fresh original tracks, one of which was written by Jed himself.